-There's nothing like celebrating Boston Pride in the heart of the city, close to all the city's most beloved attractions.
+There's nothing like celebrating Boston Pride in the heart of the city, close to all of its most beloved attractions.
 The Boston Pride Parade lets you enjoy the city to its fullest, and gives you an opportunity to see the inclusive nature that Boston is known for.
-This parade has been part of Boston's landscape since 1971, and 750,000 spectators are expected to attend the event.
-As one of the oldest gay prides in the country, the parade is expected to grow in importance every year.
-Along with the incredible parade, block parties and concerts are also among some of the highlights of the event.
+This parade has been part of Boston's landscape since 1971, and an estimated 750,000 spectators are said to attend the event each year.

 So if you're looking for a solid pride event this year, you should definitely feature Boston Pride on your list - you'll be satisfied for sure!